0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/sequencing-batches.md

 The sequencer communicates with the executor for swift batch pre-execution.

-Upon determining the transactions that correctly fill a specific batch through successful batch pre-execution, the sequencer records the batch in the node’s StateDB as a _closed batch_.
+Once the executor successfully completes batch pre-execution, the sequencer records the batch in the node’s StateDB as a _closed batch_.

 A closed batch means one of the following conditions has been fulfilled: